The possible role of infections in childhood cancer has been much-studied.

 Viruses are known to be implicated in some human cancers including:

 - Burkitt lymphoma

 - Hodgkin lymphoma and nasopharyngeal carcinoma (all associated with Epstein-Barr virus)

 - liver carcinoma (hepatitis B) and;

 These associations can only account for a tiny proportion of childhood cancer in western countries.

 There is a great deal of support for a role of infection in the development of childhood leukaemia.
-Acute lymphoblastic leukaemia (ALL) has an incidence peak at two to four years of age, coinciding with the timing of common childhood infections such as measles.
+Acute lymphoblastic leukaemia (ALL) has an incidence peak at 2-4 years of age, coinciding with the timing of common childhood infections such as measles.
 However, despite intensive research efforts, no specific leukaemia-causing virus has been identified in children.